Work From Home: 5 Companies That Hire Remote Workers

 Although these positions generally don’t pay high wages, many do provide a regular paycheck and health insurance, among other benefits.

 As a Convergys agent, you take customer calls and provide other services for large corporations.
-Although it doesn’t like to name the corporations it works for, the company says it has clients in these industries:
+The company has clients in industries like automotive, communications and media, financial services and many more.

 5 Companies That Often Offer Work-From-Home Customer Service Jobs

-If you’re having trouble getting started on your work-from-home job search, these six companies often hire work-from-home employees.
+If you’re having trouble getting started on your work-from-home job search, these five companies often hire work-from-home employees.

 If you want a particular type of work, ask about what you’ll be doing before accepting the job.